Folic Acid for a Healthy Baby

 Two of the most common types of NTDs are spina bifida and anencephaly.
 Spina bifida

-is a condition in which a portion of the spinal cord and the surrounding structures
+is a condition in which a part of the spinal cord and the surrounding structures develops

-develops outside, instead of inside the body.
-Anencephaly is a condition in which
+outside the body, instead of inside it.
+Anencephaly is a condition in which the brain

-the brain and skull bones do not form properly and results in parts of the brain being
+and skull bones don't form correctly.
+This results in most of the brain being absent.

 Researchers have found that the risk for NTDs is significantly lowered when a woman